awesomelemonade/Battlecode2019/README.md

 ![Cixelyn2](writeup-images/Cixelyn2.png)

 Quite frankly, I simply did not have anything interesting to write about in previous years, and thus did not pursue any sort of writeup.
-However, this year, although we (spoilers) did not win, it certainly has been an adventurous journey in not only programming our bot, but also in socializing with the devs and other teams at the finals.
+However, this year, although we (spoilers) did not win, it certainly has been an adventurous journey in not only programming our bot, but also in socializing with the devs, sponsors, and other teams at the finals.

 ### Initial Preparation